oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

 - **Details** – Basic information about the topic
 - **Subtopics** – Lists subtopics and the skills linked to them
 ![Subtopics](images/Webpage-Guide/subtopics.png)

+**Adding Content to a Subtopic (for Study Guide):**
+1. In the Topic Editor, click on a subtopic name to open the Subtopic Editor.
+2. Fill in the required fields:
+   - **Title** — Name of the subtopic
+   - **URL Fragment** — Used in the Study Guide URL
+   - **Explanation** — Rich-text content shown on the Study Guide page (click the pen icon to edit)
+   - **Thumbnail Image** — Upload a thumbnail
+3. Under the **Skills** section, skills from the topic are listed.
+You can remove skills from the subtopic using the options menu.
+4. Skills are assigned to subtopics by dragging them from the "Uncategorized Skills" section in the main Topic Editor.

 - **Diagnostic Tests-**
 Add skills that will be used to test learners before recommending this topic.